 Be really clear in the story you are telling and what you want patients to know about your story.
 In today’s world, if you are lucky, you have a few seconds to get a new patient’s attention, so make it count.

 Marketing is changing at the fastest pace in its history, and as the big companies compete in the AI arms race, dental and healthcare needs to realize this rapid change is going to impact their marketing.
 The dental and medical marketers that adapt with the landscape are going to better their chances at acquiring new patients and retaining current patients.

-Ryan Torresan is a former dental marketing executive who steered a very successful career to reach the executive level at one of the largest dental support organizations (DSOs) in the US.
-During his 5 year tenure at Great Expressions Dental Centers (GEDC) he earned promotions and awards after tremendous success in digital marketing, traditional marketing, content strategy, social media, event marketing, office design, brand positioning and public relations.
-He played a crucial role on the executive team that sold the company to a private equity firm, while generating five years of positive ROI in marketing.
+Written by Ryan Torresan.
+Ryan is currently CMO at Benevis Dental Practice Management Services.
+Prior to Benevis, he was a dental marketing executive who steered a very successful career to reach the executive level at one of the largest dental support organizations (DSOs) in the US.
+During his 5 year tenure at Great Expressions Dental Centers (GEDC), he earned promotions and awards after tremendous success in digital marketing, traditional marketing, content strategy, social media, event marketing, office design, brand positioning and public relations.
+He played a crucial role on the executive team that sold the company to a private equity firm while generating five years of positive ROI in marketing.
 Ryan can be reached at firstname.lastname@example.org.

 Read Ryan’s other article here: 5 Simple Ways Dental Group Marketers Can Attract More Patients